-10.3.2 Pleural material
+10.3.3 Pleural material

 If pleural fluid is obtained, the chance of a positive culture can be improved by having increased volumes, which can then be concentrated.
 The largest volume possible should be taken and sent.
 However, recent studies have shown that the transport medium, place of inoculation and type of inoculation medium influence the yield of mycobacteria.
-Bedside inoculation in combination with a liquid Mycobacterium spp. medium appear to be the best choice.
-Alternatively, containers with heparin should be used to avoid clotting and trapping of mycobacteria [6].
+Bedside inoculation in combination with a liquid Mycobacterium spp. medium appeared to be the best choice but at high risk of contamination.
+Alternatively, containers with heparin should be used to avoid clotting and trapping of mycobacteria [10].
 Pleural fluid aspiration and pleural biopsy may increase diagnostic yield.
+A pleural biopsy is the recommended material for pleural TB.

-10.3.3 Lymphadenitis material
+10.3.4 Lymphadenitis material

-For the diagnosis of tuberculous lymphadenitis, lymph node biopsy (ideal) and fine-needle aspiration are the firstchoice diagnostic methods in both low-incidence and endemic countries [6, 7, 8].
+For the diagnosis of tuberculous lymphadenitis, lymph node biopsy (ideal) and fine-needle aspiration are the first-choice diagnostic methods in both low-incidence and endemic countries [11, 12].
 In the case of a negative fine needle aspiration, an excision biopsy should be considered, which often results in a higher chance of positive microscopy for mycobacteria.
+For TB detection, the use of molecular WRDs is recommended.
 A fine-needle aspirate should be taken using a 19- or 21-gauge needle; the sample needs to be transported directly to the microbiological/pathological laboratory to prevent evaporation.
 It is important to inform both the pathologist and the microbiologist beforehand that the delicate clinical material is to be dealt with immediately.